Park City Rail Trail Master Plan

 Unfortunately I will not be able to attend the meeting on Sept.
 1st so I want to share some thoughts and observations about the proposed Rail Trail improvements.
 I want to thank Heinrich and all the other players in researching ideas to improve the Rail Trail.
 I believe the City acted appropriately since the behavior on the trail over the past couple years was negative and rude.
 Was it Covid?
 All the smoke?
 Who knows.
 Most people were under a lot of stress and I believe forgot about the rule of any trail system (dirt or pavement) which is trail etiquette.
 I like some of the proposals for the Rail Trail like benches, garbage cans, a little bigger gravel section on the side but I would like the City to slow down on the massive widening of the trail.
 Locals and visitors, ebikes and road bikes and mountain bikes, walkers, runners and dog owners need to share the trail.
 It’s for everyone!
 I think dividing space allows people to continue to be selfish, whereas educating/reminding people of trail etiquette helps us all to get along which frankly most of us have lost sight of over the last several years.
 The Rail Trail is directly behind my house so I use it almost daily.
 I have noticed a remarkable improvement this summer on the Rail Trail as well as other dirt trails around Park City.
 People are more friendly, more chatty and courteous.
 Bikes are moving over and slowing down, more people have dogs on leashes.
 It has been a much better summer!
 Maybe the City doesn’t have to spend thousands and thousands of dollars making unnecessary changes.
 Thanks for listening.
 Missy O’Neal

-Missy asked over 1 year ago
+Missy asked about 2 years ago

 Thank you for your thoughtful input, Missy.
 We know City Council has also received your comments -- sorry you're unable to attend tomorrow's meeting.